 Established in 1987 as a memorial to this UC Davis Professor of Engineering and Water Science for a deserving civil engineering student in the field of water resources.

 Established in 1990 by family and friends, this fund honors the founding Dean of the UCD College of Engineering.
 A professor of Agricultural Engineering, Dr. Bainer was an internationally recognized leader in the mechanization of agriculture and an inventor of seed processing equipment.
 The Bainer Scholarship is offered to outstanding prospective engineering students to encourage them to enroll at UC Davis.

 Established by his wife, Carol, in 1986 in honor of his 60th birthday, this scholarship recognizes the founder of the Buehler, Buehler & Associates structural engineering firm.
 Mr. Buehler was the structural designer of Bainer Hall.
-The scholarship is restricted to upper division Civil Engineering students interest in a career in structural engineering in the Sacramento area.
+The scholarship is restricted to upper-division Civil Engineering students interested in a career in structural engineering in the Sacramento area.

 Richard C. and Joy Dorf Scholarship

 The Dorf Scholarship was established in 2005.
 It is in recognition of a student's potential for future achievement.
 It is restricted to students in the College of Engineering with demonstrated outstanding and exceptional personal leadership.